 Dr Manjula Marella

-Manjula has lead major research projects throughout Asia and the Pacific.
-She has applied RAD in large population-based surveys to inform disability inclusive programs in public health, inclusive education, rehabilitation and in post-disaster response and recovery.
-She has lead and contributed to qualitative research studies that explore the participation of people with disabilities in education, health and sports.
+Dr Marella has led major research projects involving large population-based surveys for informing various disability inclusive programs throughout Asia and the Pacific, including in public health, inclusive education and evaluating disability inclusion in post-disaster response and recovery.
+She has supported the development of systems for monitoring and evaluating community-based programs and disability inclusive education.
+She has also led and contributed to several qualitative research studies on exploring the level of participation of people with disabilities in education, rehabilitation and health.

 Manjula is coordinator for the Master of Public Health Disability and International Development subject and she supervises graduate research students.
 She is a reviewer for journals including Disability and Rehabilitation, Investigative Ophthalmology and Visual Science, Optometry and Vision Science and PLOS ONE.
 Manjula is also on the Editorial Advisory Panel of the Journal of South Pacific Educators in Vision Impairment.